zebrajaeger/threadpool/README.md

 // the code to execute:
 // - wait a little bit and then return result
-// - on every 5th execution fail with exception
+// - on every 5th execution fail
 async function toExec(msg) {
     return new Promise((resolve, reject) => {
         setTimeout(() => {